 A social worker from Good Shepherd’s Anti Trafficking Unit heard about Kala’s upcoming dedication and swung into action.
 She, along with several Freedom Fighters in the village, pleaded with Kala’s parents to put a stop to it.
 They did and agreed to send Kala to a place where she would be safe and sound and free to grow up.

 Today, Kala lives in the Pratigya Shelter Home for Girls with 54 other girls and young women.
 Under the loving care of the house mother and teachers at a Good Shepherd School, girls blossom from frightened children into confident and engaging young women.
-They receive counseling and healthcare with the support of a dedicate staff.
+They receive counseling and healthcare with the support of a dedicated staff.
 Young adult women who have missed the opportunity to go to school enter an economic empowerment program where they learn basic financial management and a skill to support themselves.
 Their dignity and freedom is restored as they embrace their worth and value as a human being.

 As for Kala, she still has dreams.
 But now she dreams about becoming a teacher, getting married, and starting her own family.